vasiigor575/MYdogecoin/README.md

 ### Such ports

-Dogecoin Core by default uses port `22556` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
+Dogecoin client by default uses port `22556` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
 Additionally, a JSONRPC port can be opened, which defaults to port `22555` for mainnet nodes.
 It is strongly recommended to not